About

 Normalization

 Percentile rankings are computed across all systems for each benchmark.
-The elevation tier system (Summit, Peak, Plateau, Valley, Fault, Uncharted) maps percentiles to intuitive topographic categories, reflecting the terrain metaphor of the Arena.
+The elevation tier system (Summit, Peak, Plateau, Valley, Fault, Uncharted) maps percentiles to intuitive topographic categories.

 Architecture Taxonomy